codalnest/files/lgc.md

 (4) Perform such other functions as may be provided by law or competent authority.

-SECTION 110.
+Section 110.
 Meetings and Quorum. - The local development council shall meet at least once every six (6) months or as often as may be necessary.

-SECTION 111.
+Section 111.
 Executive Committee. - (a) Each local development council shall create an executive committee to represent it and act in its behalf when it is not in session.
 The composition of the executive committee shall be as follows:

 (1) The executive committee of the provincial development council shall be composed of the governor as chairman, the representative of component city and municipal mayors to be chosen from among themselves, the chairman of the committee on appropriations of the Sangguniang Panlalawigan, the president of the provincial league of Barangays, and a representative of nongovernmental organizations that are represented in the council, as members;